elazarl/gosloppy/README.md

     $ ./pkg
     unused, yet works

+## Fragmentation of the Go Ecosystem

+Would it fragment the Go ecosystem?
+I think not.
+GoSloppy, by design, will not be able to install a package.
+Only to run it temporarily in your own sandbox.

+If you want to publish a library, or get it with `go get`, GoSloppy will refuse to help you.

+The idea is - do whatever you want in the privacy of your sandbox.
+When you publish your code - make sure it conform to [Go's spec](http://golang.org/ref/spec).

 ## Extra features

 You can wrap a function with a new builtin function `must`, so: